Gaia's brightest very metal-poor (VMP) stars. Metallicity catalogue of a thousand VMP stars from Gaia's radial velocity spectrometer spectra: Introduction

 \section{Introduction}

-The study of very metal-poor stars (VMP, [Fe/H]<-2, ie., one-hundredth of solar metallicity) holds profound implications on several astrophysical processes as they provide a direct link to the early universe \citep[e.g.,][]{2005beers}.
-They are thought to carry the imprint of the first supernovae \citep[see e.g., ][]{2018ishigaki}, provide us with relics of the smallest and earliest galaxies \citep[e.g.,][]{2000chiba,2020yuan,2023brauer}, and offer essential indications regarding the characteristics of the first stars and their mass distribution \citep[see for a recent review][]{2023klessen}.
-Bright VMP stars are of special interest to the community, because we can obtain high signal-to-noise spectra and unravel in detail their chemical composition.
+The study of very metal-poor stars (VMP, [Fe/H]<-2, ie., one-hundredth of solar metallicity) holds profound implications on several astrophysical processes as they provide a direct link to the early universe \citep[e.g.][]{2005beers}.
+They are thought to carry the imprint of the first supernovae \citep[see e.g. ][]{2018ishigaki}, provide us with relics of the smallest and earliest galaxies \citep[e.g.][]{2000chiba,2020yuan}, and offer essential indications regarding the characteristics of the first stars and their mass distribution \citep[see for a recent review][]{2023klessen}.
+Bright VMP stars are of special interest to the community, because we can obtain spectra with high signal-to-noise ratios and subsequently unravel their chemical compositions in detail.
 However, finding many of these bright, very and extremely metal-poor (VMP and EMP, [Fe/H]<-3) stars is challenging because they are rare among the more metal-rich and young populations of the Galaxy \citep{2004venn,2017youakim,2021yong,2021bonifacio}.

-In the past decades, the Galactic archaeology community have striven to find more of these interesting and rare candidates, predominantly using the following three techniques: (i) mining large coverage spectroscopic surveys such as LAMOST \citep{2006zhao}, SDSS \citep{2000york}, RAVE \citep{2006steinmetz}, Gaia-ESO survey \citep{2012gilmore}, APOGEE \citep{2017majewski}, and GALAH \citep{2015desilva} (ii) prism or narrow-band photometric surveys looking at the metallicity sensitive Calcium H and K lines region as in the HK Survey \citep{1992beers} and the Pristine survey \citep{2017starkenburg,2023martin} in the north and the Hamburg-ESO Survey \citep{2008christlieb} and SkyMapper survey \citep{2018wolf} in the south, along with more recent similar methods from S-PLUS \citep{2022almeida}, J-PLUS \citep{2019cenarro}, and J-PAS \citep{2014benitez} surveys, (iii) using a mix of optical and infrared broad-bands to identify VMP candidates through their lack of molecular absorption near 4.6 microns \citep{2014schlaufman}.
+In recent decades, the Galactic archaeology community have striven to find more of these interesting and rare candidates, predominantly using the following three techniques: (i) mining large coverage spectroscopic surveys such as LAMOST \citep{2006zhao}, SDSS \citep{2000york}, RAVE \citep{2006steinmetz}, \textit{Gaia}-ESO survey \citep{2012gilmore}, APOGEE \citep{2017majewski}, and GALAH \citep{2015desilva}; (ii) prism or narrow-band photometric surveys looking at the metallicity sensitive calcium H and K lines region as in the HK Survey \citep{1992beers} and the Pristine survey \citep{2017starkenburg,2023martin} in the north and the Hamburg-ESO Survey \citep{2008christlieb} and SkyMapper survey \citep{2018wolf} in the south, along with more recent similar methods from S-PLUS \citep{2022almeida}, J-PLUS \citep{2019cenarro}, and J-PAS \citep{2014benitez} surveys, and (iii) using a mix of optical and infrared broad-bands to identify VMP candidates through their lack of molecular absorption near 4.6 microns \citep{2014schlaufman}.